hartwigmedical/hmftools/peach/README.md

 For every gene exactly one line should be marked as the default haplotype.
 This is the haplotype that the reference genome has.

 One combination of gene and haplotype name should be marked as the wild type haplotype for this gene.
+PEACH prefers calling wild type haplotypes over non wild type haplotypes when multiple haplotype combinations are possible.

 ### Function TSV
 | Column    | Example            | Description                           |